This post contains affiliate links.

 In addition to the many different media you can display, you will want your images to be visually pleasing while reflecting your company’s mission.

 Think about your audience and the message you would like to convey.
-With digital design, you can go many different routes: professional, fun, educational, artistic, edgy.
+With digital design, you can go many different routes: professional, fun, educational, artistic, and edgy.
 Choose a theme and stick with it throughout your digital signage designs to create a cohesive visual experience.

-Keeping your theme in mind, choose a relevant centerpiece for each slide.
+Keeping your theme in mind, choose a relevant focal point for each slide.
 It can be an image, logo, word, or phrase.
 Make sure to balance the design out with cohesive elements.
 When designing multiple slides, make sure your font design, size, and colors are optimized for legibility and stay consistent throughout your presentation.

-Along with varied media, use different template designs while staying consistent with colors and fonts.
+Along with various media, use different template designs while staying consistent with colors and fonts.
 All the while, remember that less is usually more.
 Opt for simple, sleek designs.
 These can still be fun and interactive but not too overly stimulating.